-During the last several years, new malpractice coverage options have become available to New York physicians.
-Standard medical professional liability insurance companiesâ€”better known outside of New Yorkâ€”have founded risk retention groups (RRGs) with the intent of entering the state.
+The New York malpractice landscape is unique and can present challenges for many physicians.
+New York has not had success in passing meaningful tort reforms, and the state has only three admitted carriers â€“ Physicians Reciprocal Insurance (PRI), MLMIC Insurance Co. and The Doctors Company.
+In recent years, standard medical professional liability insurance companiesâ€”better known outside of New Yorkâ€”have founded risk retention groups (RRGs) with the intent of entering the state.
 An RRG is an alternative risk transfer mechanism permitted under the Federal Risk Retention Act of 1986 that provides insurance coverage for individuals participating in a similar business.
 Those companies are only subject to the insurance rules and regulations of the state in which they are domiciled, but can register and engage in the business of insurance in all states.

 Traditionally, the downside of being covered by an RRG is that its insureds must make a large capital contribution to establish reserves and have no access to a stateâ€™s guaranty fund should the RRG be unable to meet its obligations.
 The new RRG options available in the state have been funded and reinsured by their parent company, eliminating some of the risks associated with RRGs.